 Are you and your partner nervous about making a birth plan, breast/chestfeeding, or caring for a newborn or a person who has given birth?
 Your doula is experienced with all these things!
-We can help demystify the choices you will be asked to make, walk you through creating a birth plan (we know plenty of great tools!), provide for the postpartum needs of you and baby, and connect you with so many other birth-related professionals in the community.
-And we can help both you and your partner feel confident throughout the journey, because you can rely on our knowledge and judgment-free care to get you going in the best possible way.
+I can help demystify the choices you will be asked to make, walk you through creating a birth plan (I know plenty of great tools!), provide for the postpartum needs of you and baby, and connect you with so many other birth-related professionals in the community.
+And I can help both you and your partner feel confident throughout the journey, because you can rely on my knowledge and judgment-free care to get you going in the best possible way.

 Your partner is emotionally invested in you and your birth outcomes

 The emotional connection you have with your partner is so important.
 And you will hopefully develop a connection with your doula, too — albeit a different type of connection.
 Your partner is emotionally close to the process of birth and, as an insider to your relationship and family, might be missing pieces of the larger picture or context.
 Even though your partner is not the one giving birth, they may have desires and goals for the birth process and the postpartum period.
 Your doula, on the other hand, has one goal: to support you through an empowered, informed, and healthy journey to parenthood, no matter how it looks!

 Your partner (or you) may face unfriendliness from staff and not be sure about how to respond